intellltech/interview-QA/readme.md

 The first you should define when creating a Solidity file is the class.
 This helps avoid errors related to compilation that is caused due to incompatibility between various versions of Solidity.
 Therefore, the version number must be declared.
     **[⬆ Back to Top](#questions)**

-18. ### What is a smart contract’s ABI?
+18. ### What is a smart contract's ABI?

-A smart contract’s ABI specifies its interface and the set of functions accessed from outside the smart contract.
-The ABI is used only for defining the events of the contract and function signatures, such as names of the function, return types, and argument types.
-However, it does not define their implementation.
+A smart contract's ABI, or Application Binary Interface, is a JSON representation of the contract's methods and events.
+It serves as an interface between the Ethereum blockchain and client-side applications (like web3.js or Ethers.js) by providing useful information about the smart contract.

+The ABI includes:

+- Function names
+- Function input and output types
+- Function modifiers (like payable, view, or pure)
+- Event names
+- Event input types and indices
+With the help of the ABI, a client-side application can construct correct data types, encoding, and decoding of function calls and events when interacting with a smart contract on the Ethereum blockchain.
     **[⬆ Back to Top](#questions)**

 19. ### What type of language is Solidity?